Backstory: India's giant Modi wave - why we didn't see it coming

 In our visits to the countryside, a sizeable slice of people who voted BJP in 2014 - 30-40% in some places by informal count – said they were considering voting for an opposition party, perhaps the Congress or a caste-based regional party.
 They felt forgotten by the BJP, their incomes were plunging and they were hurting.

-But after a suicide bomber killed 40 Indian paramilitary personnel in Kashmir in February, and a Pakistan-based Islamist militant group claimed responsibility, the election focus immediately swung to national security from economic issues.
+But after a suicide bomber killed 40 Indian paramilitary policemen in Kashmir in February, and a Pakistan-based Islamist militant group claimed responsibility, the election focus immediately swung to national security from economic issues.

 We decided to check back in the rural core of the country – and found that the attack and a strong response from Modi – including sending warplanes into Pakistan – had changed some minds and Modi was benefiting.